eqrx/mauzr-python/README.md

 `pip3 install mauzr`.

 Pip does not support package signatures.
-With some extra steps you can verify your installation anyways.
+With some extra steps you can verify your installation anyway.
 I check and sign every version tag in this repository so you can use `git verify-tag` to inspect if the tag originated from me.

 - Receive the signing key:
   `gpg --recv-keys 0CDDE5DB`
-- VERIFY KEY CAREFULLY
+- VERIFY KEY CAREFULLY!
   (Fingerprint: F2BD C496 45AB 1587 B6CC 280D 2ED5 9137 0CDD E5DB)
 - Clone and enter the repository:
   `git clone https://github.com/eqrx/mauzr.git && cd mauzr`